dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 [buildbot](http://build.chromium.org/p/client.dart)
 are running on the Dart VM using the dart:io library!

-That said, we’d like to add a lot of features to dart:io.
+That said, we'd like to add a lot of features to dart:io.
 Some of the things on our list are:

 * Better support for path manipulation.